robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > awry it is difficult to assign blame.

 > [k2151] Weber considered bureaucracy inescapable and in his darkest
-> moments saw it as the framework for humanity's progressive enslave- ment.
+> moments saw it as the framework for humanity's progressive enslavement.

 > [k2155] One might reasonably expect that anyone concerned about the
 > vitality of indigenous societies would hesitate before turning them into
 > another experiment in the Law of Unintended Consequences.

->
-> FIXME
-> > [k2156] When law encompasses formerly
+> [k2156] When law encompasses formerly
-> > undefined elements of social life, Foucault argues, it has a pronounced
+> undefined elements of social life, Foucault argues, it has a pronounced
 > tendency to impose regulatory frameworks that shift power to regulators.

 > [k2199] In anthropology, which probably more than any other academic